Clafou/growthapp.net/support/index.md

 ##Why are the premium features not free?##

 This app supports me as an indendent app developer (and also a parent) and represents months of work.
-It is ad-free and the upgrade (offering unlimited children, BMI, percentiles beyond one year and data import, for lifetime use on any number of devices) buys me a cup of espresso and contributes to the continued development of this app.
+It is ad-free and the upgrade (offering unlimited children, BMI, percentiles beyond one year and data import, for lifetime use on any number of devices) contributes to the continued development of this app.
 I am grateful for your support!

 ##I have other questions##